robmcmullen/omnivore/README.rst

 * libatari800, an embedded port of the Atari800 emulator
 * lib6502, a generic 6502 emulator based on David Buchanan's 6502-emu
+* crabapple, a thin layer atop of lib6502 that provides some (tiny, small amount of) Apple ][+ compatibily

+Other features include:

+* ATasm; a 6502 cross-assembler based on MAC/65 syntax

 Prerequisites